charlpcronje/dev.docs.cronje.me/src/wtf/threads.md

 > A function is said to be thread-safe if and only if it will always produce correct results when called repeatedly from multiple concurrent threads.

+If your functions are not thread-safe then it is likely that they will cause some WTF moments?
+Also the frequency of such moments will increase incrementally is the requests to the function increases

 ### How to make a function or code block thread safe in C#

 You can use the `lock` keyword to make sure only one thread has access to the block of code at any one time: